Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Entertainingly Wrong: He once heard that Igneel couldn't kill E.N.D., the demon Zeref created to be his most powerful, so Atlas Flame naturally concludes that Igneel must have battled and failed to defeat such a terrifying creature, and tells Natsu thusly.
 Little does he realize, Natsu is E.N.D., and Zeref only ever expected him to grow like a normal human and live up to that hype someday.
-Until that day would come, E.N.D. was just a weak little kid that Igneel could have easily squished with his finger if he wanted to; it's just that Igneel never made the attempt, because he loved Natsu like a son either way.
+Until that day would come, E.N.D. was just a weak little kid that Igneel could have easily squished with his finger if he wanted to; it's just that Igneel never tried because he loved E.N.D. like a son all the same.

 - Giant Flyer: Serves as one for Natsu after his HeelFace Turn.

 - HeelFace Turn: After finding out that Natsu is Igneel's son, he overcomes Future Rogue's control and helps Natsu fight him.

 - Hellfire: He describes the flames covering his body as such, and was even named the Hell Flame Dragon in FAIRY TAIL.
 Natsu ends up getting a massive Power-Up by consuming them.

 - Heroic Sacrifice: He sacrifices his consciousness to melt the ice freezing the Village of the Sun and save the giants.